-- 8. EN-1 makes clear (at paragraph 3.3.15) that there is an urgent need for new (and particularly low carbon) energy NSIPs to be brought forward as soon as possible, and certainly in the next 10 to 15 years.
-New renewable energy projects need to continue to come forward urgently to ensure that the UK meets its target of sourcing 15% of its total energy from renewable sources by 2020 (paragraph 3.4.1).
-Offshore wind is expected to provide the largest single contribution towards the 2020 renewable energy generation targets (paragraph 3.4.3). - 9.
-Given the level and urgency of need for such infrastructure, EN-1 makes clear that the SoS should start with a presumption in favour of granting consent to applications for energy NSIPs unless any more specific and relevant policies set out in the relevant NPS clearly indicate that consent should be refused (paragraph 4.1.2). - 10.
-Other matters which the SoS should take into account are set out in EN-1 paragraphs 4.1.3 4.1.9. - 11.
-The Project, with a proposed export capacity of up to 1,800MW, will make a very substantial contribution to the UK's 2030 climate and energy targets, and to satisfying the need for new renewable energy NSIPs. - 12.
+- 9. EN-1 makes clear (at paragraph 3.3.15) that there is an urgent need for new (and particularly low carbon) energy NSIPs to be brought forward as soon as possible, and certainly in the next 10 to 15 years.
+Offshore wind is expected to provide the largest single contribution towards the 2020 renewable energy generation targets set out in EN-1 (paragraph 3.4.3).
+Paragraph 3.4.5 of EN-1 also states that: - "...To hit this [the 2020 EN-1 targets], and to largely decarbonise the power sector by 2030, it is necessary to bring forward new renewable electricity generating projects as soon as possible.
+The need for new renewable electricity generation projects is therefore urgent." - 10.
+There is renewed urgency for renewable energy projects to be bought forward to ensure that the UK can meet the Climate Change Act 2008 (2050 Target Amendment) Order 2019.
+This amendment, which came into force on the 27 June 2019, introduced a target for 100% reduction in greenhouse gas emissions (against 1990 levels) in the UK by 2050 (net zero). - 11.
+Given the urgent need for such infrastructure, EN-1 makes clear that the SoS should start with a presumption in favour of granting consent to applications for energy NSIPs unless any more specific and relevant policies set out in the relevant NPS clearly indicate that consent should be refused (paragraph 4.1.2). - 12.
+Other matters which the SoS should take into account are set out in EN-1 paragraphs 4.1.3 4.1.9. - 13.
+The Project, with a proposed export capacity of up to 1,800MW, will make a substantial contribution to the UK's climate and energy targets including the aim for net zero by 2050, and to satisfying the need for new renewable energy NSIPs. - 14.
 In conjunction with EN-1, EN-3 provides the primary basis for decision making on renewable energy infrastructure applications and sets out the assessment requirements for renewable energy infrastructure (including offshore wind energy).
-It reiterates the basic assessment principle, as set out in EN-1, that the national need for energy infrastructure has already been demonstrated and acknowledges that offshore wind has the potential to form a considerable proportion of the UK's renewable generating capacity up to the year 2020 and beyond. - 13.
-In conjunction with EN-1, EN-5 provides the principal guidance for decision making on Nationally Significant Electricity Network Infrastructure, and in the case of the Project, its onshore elements, as these will comprise of transmission and electrical network infrastructure.
+It reiterates the basic assessment principle, as set out in EN-1, that the national need for energy infrastructure has already been demonstrated and acknowledges that offshore wind has the potential to form a considerable proportion of the UK's renewable generating capacity up to the year 2020 and beyond. - 15.
+In conjunction with EN-1, EN-5 provides the principal guidance for decision making on Nationally Significant Electricity Network Infrastructure, and in the case of the

+Project, its onshore elements, as these will comprise of transmission and electrical network infrastructure.